South Downs Way Off-Road Bike Ride

 ||Event finish.
 All riders must have completed the ride by this time.

 You will be set off in small waves.
 All participants will receive a safety briefing before starting the event.

 In order to ensure your safety and support throughout the route, we have a series of cut-off times during the day.
-These are all available on the route map, but include 3pm at Washington (52.6 miles), 5:15pm at Jack & Jill’s Windmill, Checkpoint 6 (67.5 miles) and 9pm at the finish line.
-If you are unable to reach the designated point by the specified time we will discuss your options with you on the day, these may include offering you a lift to a point further along the route, if possible.
+These are all available on the route map (coming soon) If you are unable to reach the designated point by the specified time we will discuss your options with you on the day, these may include offering you a lift to a point further along the route, if possible.

 And if the scenery doesn’t take your breath away, the hills surely will!
 This route is well known for being a beast of a ride, and beating many a good rider with its numerous leg busting, lung burning hills, providing around 4,000 metres (over 12,000ft) of climbing.
 However with every big hill comes a big downhill - and you'll need to keep your wits about you and some energy in reserve after the climbs, as you’ll be wrestling the bike back down some wonderful fast and rough descents throughout.